Last updated on October 30, 2022 by Liza Hawkins

 Boiling that sweet, juicy corn on the cob a soggy, sloppy mess isn’t the way to treat it.
 (Not even grocery store corn, for that matter.)

-Anyway, it’s about this point in summer when my mother buys several bagfuls of corn from a neighboring farm.
+Anyway, it’s usually mid-July when my mother buys several bagfuls of corn from a neighboring farm.
 And by “bagfuls” I mean a bushel.
 Lots and lots of corn on the cob.